wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/design-data-model-power-bi/includes/8-lab.md

 1. Notice that the grid cells update with predicted values.

-	The feature has accurately predicted that you are combining values from two columns.
+	The feature has accurately predicted that you're combining values from two columns.

 1. Notice also the formula presented above the query grid.